SomeAB/openharmonyos_test/README.md

 - In the `docker_old/` folder, there is an old Dockerfile that follows the official tutorial closely, but it is outdated version 3.2 (from year 2023).
 It's just there for additional reference.
 - Since we got networking issues before when getting source files from Gitee, we are using the officially provided tar archive.
+- WARNING 250-400 GB space needed roughly, though the final image once the compiling is done is much smaller

 ## References